Pauwel1/Engie/README.md

 ## Program testable in two ways:

-As it is a project under construction, you need to clone the repository.
+As it is a project under construction, you need to clone the repository in order to test-run.
+You can find the necessary libraries in requirements.txt.

 First way to run: